 identity.launchWebAuthFlow() function.
 This authenticates the user with the service, if necessary, and asks the user to authorize the extension to access data, if necessary.
 The function completes with an access token or authorization code, depending on the provider.

-The extension then completes the OAuth2 flow to get a validated access token, and can then use this in HTTP requests to access the user's data according to the authorization the user gave.
+The extension then completes the OAuth2 flow to get a validated access token, and uses the token in HTTPS requests to access the user's data according to the authorization the user gave.

 To use this API, you must have the "identity" API permission.